lydell/tiny-decoders/README.md

 });
 ```

-In TypeScript, you can also write it like this:
+In TypeScript, you can also write them like this:

 ```ts
 import {